datanav/docs/technical/wix-superoffice.rst

      - N/A

-Wix.com Products to Superoffice Product
+Wix.com Products to SuperOffice Product
 ---------------------------------------
-Every Wix.com Products will be synchronized with a Superoffice Product.
+Every Wix.com Products will be synchronized with a SuperOffice Product.

-Once a link between a Wix.com Products and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wix.com Products and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wix.com Products and a Superoffice Product:
+The following properties are synchronized between a Wix.com Products and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Wix.com Products Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - costAndProfitData.itemCost
      - UnitCost
      - "string"